codybarr/mtg-card-search/README.md

 _Pre-reqs: Install Docker (and make sure docker compose is installed)_

 1. Clone the repo
+2. `mv client/.env.sample client/.env`
-2. Run `docker-compose up` _(initial startup may take a while - wait for client to finish)_
+3. Run `docker-compose up` _(initial startup may take a while - wait for client to finish)_
-3. In another terminal tab run `npm run seed` to seed the card collection.
+4. In another terminal tab run `npm run seed` to seed the card collection.
    _(it should look something like this)_

 ```